 Firmly and sincerely believing in and worshipping God and accepting to follow His Messenger Muhammad (PBUH).
 In Arabic, the basic formula of the declaration of faith (Shahadah) is said this way: Ash hadu an la ilaha ill-Allah, wa ash hadu anna Muhammadan Rasulullah.
-The English translation is: "I declare there is no god except Allah (God), and I declare that Muhammad is the Messenger of God."
-(See page 55)
+The English translation is: "I declare there is no god worthy of worship except Allah (God), and I declare that Muhammad is the Messenger of God."
+(See page 96)

-Performing the prescribed prayers (See page 179)
+Performing the prescribed prayers (See page 100)